clustertech/cpfs-os/docs/user-guide/install.md

 ## Installing the CPFS package

-Refer to `build.md` to create the package and install it.
-For a Redhat based system (CentOS, RHEL, Fedora), simply run `yum localinstall <filename>` (after `yum install epel-release` for CentOS 7).
+You may either download the CPFS package or create it yourselves from source (Refer to `build.md` to create the package.)
+To install it for a Redhat based system (CentOS, RHEL, Fedora), simply run `yum localinstall <filename>` (after `yum install epel-release` for CentOS 7).
 For a Debian based system, run `dpkg -i <filename>` and then `apt-get install -f`.
 The package includes the following.